 - Mark gates and water location on a map of your property.
-Have this map available in case someone has to move stock for you

 - If an emergency warning is current, or on days of high risk, consider moving stock into a safe area before leaving your property for any length of time.

 - In a bushfire, move animals to a closely grazed or ploughed paddock (preferable around the homestead) with drinking water, steel fencing and preferable shade.
 (Poultry etc. can be placed in a temporary pen).

 - In a flood, move animals to high ground with adequate natural feed.
 Additional feed may be required for stock stranded for extended periods.

 - In a severe storm (including hail) or a cyclone, place animals under solid cover if possible (e.g. sturdy barn/shed or covered pen).

 - In extreme circumstances, the best option may be to cut fences so that stock can escape danger (and be collected later).